Joseph Thomas McGucken

 Joseph Thomas McGucken (March 13, 1902 – October 6, 1983) was an American prelate of the Roman Catholic Church.
-He served as an auxiliary bishop of the Archdiocese of Los Angeles (1941–1955), coadjutor bishop and bishop of the Diocese of Sacramento (1955–1962) and archbishop of the Archdiocese of San Francisco (1962–1977).
+He served as an auxiliary bishop of the Archdiocese of Los Angeles in California (1941–1955), coadjutor bishop and bishop of the Diocese of Sacramento in California (1955–1962) and archbishop of the Archdiocese of San Francisco in California (1962–1977).

 Biography

 Early life

 Joseph McGucken was born on March 13, 1902, in Los Angeles, California, to Joseph A. and Mary Agnes (née Flynn) McGucken.
-He attended Polytechnic High School in his native city.
-He studied engineering at the University of California, Los Angeles for two years before beginning his studies for the priesthood at St. Patrick's Seminary in Menlo Park.
+He attended Polytechnic High School in Los Angeles.
+After his graduation, McGucken entered the University of California, Los Angeles (UCLA) to study engineering.
+Deciding to become a priest, he left UCLA after two years and entered at St. Patrick's Seminary in Menlo Park, California.
 He continued his studies at the Pontifical North American College in Rome, where he obtained a Doctor of Divinity degree in 1928.

 Priesthood

-While in Rome, he was ordained a priest for what was then the Diocese of Los Angelese-San Diego on January 15, 1928.
+While in Rome, McGucken was ordained a priest by Archbishop Giuseppe Palica for the Diocese of Los Angeles-San Diego on January 15, 1928.

-Following his return to Los Angeles, he served as secretary to Archbishop John Joseph Cantwell from 1929 to 1938.
+Following his return to Los Angeles, he served as secretary to Bishop (later Archbishop) John Joseph Cantwell from 1929 to 1938.
 He was named a papal chamberlain by Pope Pius XI in 1937, and served as chancellor of the Archdiocese of Los Angeles from 1938 to 1948.
 He was raised by Pope Pius XII to the rank of domestic prelate in 1939.

 Auxiliary Bishop of Los Angeles

-On February 4, 1941, McGucken was appointed Auxiliary Bishop of Los Angeles and Titular Bishop of Sanavus by Pope Pius XII.
-He received his episcopal consecration on March 19, 1941, from Archbishop Cantwell, with Bishops Daniel Gercke and Philip George Scher serving as co-consecrators.
-In addition to his episcopal duties, McGucken served as pastor at St. Andrew's Parish in Pasadena, California, (1944–1955) and vicar general of the archdiocese (1948–1955).
+On February 4, 1941, McGucken was appointed as an auxiliary bishop of Los Angeles and titular bishop of Sanavus by Pius XII.
+He received his episcopal consecration at Saint Vibiana Cathedral in Los Angeles on March 19, 1941, from Archbishop Cantwell, with Bishops Daniel Gercke and Philip George Scher serving as co-consecrators.
+In addition to his episcopal duties, McGucken served as pastor at St. Andrew's Parish in Pasadena, California, (1944–1955) and as vicar general of the archdiocese (1948–1955).

 Coadjutor Bishop and Bishop of Sacramento

 Pius XII named McGucken as coadjutor bishop of the Diocese of Sacramento on October 26, 1955.
-St. Andrew's parish gave McGucken a farewell celebration at the Pasadena Civic Auditorium, with performances by singer Dennis Day, several choirs, and a US Army color guard.
+St. Andrew's Parish gave McGucken a farewell celebration at the Pasadena Civic Auditorium, with performances by singer Dennis Day, several choirs, and a US Army color guard.

 When Bishop Robert Armstrong died on January 14, 1957, McGucken automatically succeeded him.
 In his five years as bishop, he authorized, built or approved for development nine parishes, three high schools, 33 new church buildings and one minor seminary.